Germany–Soviet Union relations (1918–1941): Early 1930s

 The most intensive period of Soviet military collaboration with Weimar Germany was 1930–1932.
 On June 24, 1931, an extension of the 1926 Berlin Treaty was signed, though it was not until 1933 that it was ratified by the Reichstag due to internal political struggles.
 Some Soviet mistrust arose during the Lausanne Conference of 1932, when it was rumored that German Chancellor Franz von Papen had offered French Prime Minister Édouard Herriot a military alliance.
 The Soviets were also quick to develop their own relations with France and its main ally, Poland.
 This culminated in the conclusion of the Soviet-Polish Non-Aggression Pact on July 25, 1932, and the Soviet-French non-aggression pact on November 29, 1932.

-The conflict between the Communist Party of Germany and the Social Democratic Party of Germany fundamentally contributed to the ease with which Hitler's government replaced the Weimar Republic with the Third Reich.
+The conflict between the KPD and the SPD fundamentally contributed to the ease with which Hitler's government replaced the Weimar Republic with the Third Reich.
 It is, however, disputed whether Hitler's seizure of power came as a surprise to the USSR.
 One author has claimed that Stalin accepted and even facilitated Hitler's rise in order to foster an inter-imperialist war, a theory dismissed by others.

 During this period, trade between Germany and the Soviet Union declined as the more isolationist Stalinist regime asserted its power and as the abandonment of post-World War I military control decreased Germany's reliance on Soviet imports, such that Soviet imports fell to by 1934.